RDMchik/NamelessVoiceHelper/README.md

 on your windows machine, and use the runbot.bat file.
-If you want to have the bot startup all by it self whenever you boot up the pc, navigate to the C:\Users\YOURWINDOWSUSER\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup, and duplicate the runbot.bat file in there</h2>
+If you want to have the bot startup all by it self whenever you boot up the pc, navigate to the C:\Users\YOURWINDOWSUSER\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup, and duplicate the runbot.bat file in there.
+Also dont forget to edit the bat file and change project root directory to where it is located at the moment</h2>
 <h2>there are some important variables you could change in config.json file, dont touch the data/settings.json though</h2>